 What are Employee Stock Option Plans (ESOPs)?
 Why are they making so much noise in the startup ecosystem?
 Why does it continue to be a valuable tool for startups to attract and retain top talent?

 In this VI part series on ESOPs we bring to you the essence of stock options.

-1. So, what exactly are Employee Stock Options? and why are they issued?
+1. What are options and why are they issued?

-Simply put, Options are ‘rights’ granted to employees (and not obligations) to acquire the shares of the employer company at a fixed price (or Strike Price) against satisfaction of some conditions (Vesting Conditions).
-While the employee is not bound to exercise the Options, the company will be bound to honour the Grants as per its terms and conditions.
+Simply put, options are ‘rights’ granted to employees (and not obligations) to acquire the shares of the employer company at a fixed price (or strike price) against the satisfaction of some conditions (vesting conditions).
+While the employee is not bound to exercise the options, the company is bound to honour the grants as per its terms and conditions.

-The Intangible benefits: There are a few intangible benefits.
-Firstly ownership in the company helps create an emotional connection with the company.
-Secondly, it is a way for the management to express the importance of the Grantees.
+Intangible benefits: Firstly ownership in the company helps create an emotional connection with the company.
+Secondly, it is a way for the management to express the grantees’ (employees) importance in the company.
 Thirdly, if done well, company goals can be aligned with individual goals.
-This gesture goes a long way in, motivating the personnel, team building, reducing attrition and improving the “employee brand” of the company.
+This gesture goes a long way in, motivating the personnel, building teams, reducing attrition and improving the “employee brand” of the company.

 2. What is a share?

 A share is a part of the capital of the company.
 Shareholders are the “owners’ of the company.
 The ownership of the company is divided into shares.

 Loosely put, if the company has 100 shares and I own 1 share, I can claim to own 1% of the company.

 Yes.
 Broadly, there are equity shares and preference shares.